chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-accepting-requests.md

 `protocol::Writer::write` from the previous post as well.

-For this post we only have one one single command, which a test command to verify that the server is responsive, the `ping` comand.
+For this post we only have one one single command, which a test command to verify that the server is responsive, the `ping` command.

 ```rust
 pub async fn execute(&mut self, cmd: Command) -> Result<()> {